cltk/cltk/docs/latin.rst

 .. code-block:: python

-   In [1]: from cltk.stem.latin.stemmer import Stemmer
+   In [1]: from cltk.stem.latin.stem import Stemmer

    In [2]: from cltk.stem.latin.j_and_v_converter import JVReplacer